 I have been trying some different salsa recipes.
 I absolutely love the peach mango salsa that Costco carries, so I have been looking for something similar to can with the fresh tomatoes from my garden.
-This recipe is adapted from the Ball Complete Book of Home Preserving.
+This recipe for canning peach mango salsa is adapted from the Ball Complete Book of Home Preserving.

 4 cups chopped, peeled, tomatoes

 1 red bell pepper, seeded and finely chopped

 The mango in this recipe is optional.
 I don’t know if you can really taste that one mango, but it does add flavor to the salsa.
 You can either leave it out entirely, or reduce the amount of peaches and replace with the same amount of chopped mangos if you want more mango flavor.

 Before you start chopping up the vegetables, place your canner on the stove so the water can start heating up.